airbytehq/terraform-provider-airbyte/docs/resources/source_fauna.md

 Enabling deletion mode informs your destination of deleted documents.<br>
 Disabled - Leave this feature disabled, and ignore deleted documents.<br>
 Enabled - Enables this feature.
 When a document is deleted, the connector exports a record with a "deleted at" column containing the time that the document was deleted. (see [below for nested schema](#nestedatt--configuration--collection--deletions))

+Optional:

-- `page_size` (Number) The page size used when reading documents from the database.
+- `page_size` (Number) Default: 64
+The page size used when reading documents from the database.
 The larger the page size, the faster the connector processes documents.
 However, if a page is too large, the connector may fail. <br>
 Choose your page size based on how large the documents are. <br>
 See <a href="https://docs.fauna.com/fauna/current/learn/understanding/types#page">the docs</a>.